jenningstcj/Elm-Workshop/readme.md

         ]
 ```

+If you build the application now with `elm-make --warn src/Main.elm --output=main.js` and open the `index.html` file in a browser, you will see our html markup from our Elm application displaying the Latitude and Longitude of Knoxville, and an empty Altitude and Velocity.

 ### Setup Ports for JS Interop

-Last step in this branch will be to setup Ports to communicate with JavaScript to update Google Maps.
+Last step in this lesson will be to setup Ports to communicate with JavaScript to update Google Maps.
 Ports have to be declared in their own module so let's create a src/GMaps.elm file and inside of it let's create two ports.
 One for sending values from Elm to JavaScript and one to receive values in Elm from JavaScript:

 ```
 port module GMaps exposing (..)